 Consider these tips:

 1. Image Quality.
 Blurry or grainy images just won’t cut it.
 Make sure the image is of a high resolution and clear.
+If you have a blurry or low-resolution image, don’t fret—you can enhance it using an image upscaler.

 2. Bright Colors.
 The picture is the first thing readers will see, so make sure it grabs their attention by being bold and colorful.